parthsarkar17/parthsarkar17.github.io/content/posts/explore-nn/index.md

 As you can see, the Sigmoid function  asymptotically approaches 0 as $x \to -\infty$, and it approaches 1 as $x \to \infty$.
 Also notice that $\sigma(0) = \frac{1}{2}$; so, negative inputs have output values of smaller than $\frac{1}{2}$ (close to 0) and positive inputs have output values of greater than $\frac{1}{2}$ (close to 1).

 Remember that this activation function is acting on the output of our linear classifier, which gives negative values for "0" classifications and positive values for "1" classifications.
-Sometimes, however, we care about just \textit{how} correct a classification is.
+Sometimes, however, we care about just _how_ correct a classification is.
 A "more negative" output for a "0" classification is better than a negative output that is closer to 0.
 Applying the Sigmoid function makes this concept of "more" or "less" negativity well-defined.
 If we apply $\sigma$ to any negative value, an output closer to 0 would signify more decisiveness of the model (more negativity), whereas an output closer to 0.5 would signify less decisiveness (less negativity).
 We can say the equivalent for positive classifications and $\sigma$'s corresponding proximity to 1.
 $$f\left(\vec{x}\right) = \frac{1}{1 + e^{-W^{(2)}\vec{x}}}$$

 This final layer, displayed compactly above, is also called Logistic Regression.
 In a sense, it provides a kind of "probability" for the correctness of the output.
 If the model was very sure that a data-point had the classification "1", it would output a value $p \approx 1$ at the end of the network, and this value would also serve as this "probability of correctness".
 On the other hand, if the model was very sure a data-point was labeled "0", it would output a positive value $p \approx 0$, and the probability of correctness would be $1- p$.
 It's a handy set up that gives us real-time insight into what the algorithm is thinking on any given data-point.